gugolple/PicoRV32_BasicProject/README.md

 I want the soft core to be programmed via C/C++ and the FOSS toolchain.
     Managed to cross compile from my ARM system, very happy about that one.
     Needed to compile from source to have all libraries be in RV32I configuration.

+Have the picorv32 communicate via SERIAL/UART to the computer as to allow basic communication/debug.
+    This is now working with the example code of the PicoRV32 project.
+TAG: "WorkingSerial".

 #Aknowledgments
     Absolutely to the [picorv32](https://github.com/YosysHQ/picorv32) proyect, from which the main code is based on.